Skip to content

 Grassroots Focus, National Impact

-Na’ilah Amaru is a nationally recognized political strategist and campaign advisor with a proven track record of influencing public policy at every level of government.
-She has worked on the front lines as a grassroots organizer, a direct-service non-profit manager, a public interest lobbyist, a government executive, and a number of other positions across the political spectrum.
-For each role, she has spearheaded crafting public policy, political agendas, campaign strategies, and messaging at the local, state, and federal levels.
+Na’ilah Amaru is a nationally recognized political strategist and campaign advisor with over two decades of experience influencing policy at every level of government.
+She has served as a grassroots organizer, nonprofit leader, lobbyist, and government executive — shaping public policy and campaigns at the local, state, and federal levels.

 Trainer and Educator

-With her PhD studies completed, Na’ilah’s goal is to educate and cultivate the next generation of political activists, organizers, and policymakers.
+With her PhD studies completed, she is committed to educating and empowering the next generation of activists, organizers, and policymakers.

 Advisor and Thought Leader

-Na’ilah is an ongoing contributor to the award-winning Brown Girls Guide to Politics podcast where she shares hard-earned lessons from her own journey with young women of color who are interested in entering politics with a purpose.
+Na’ilah contributes to the award-winning Brown Girls Guide to Politics podcast, sharing lessons with young women of color entering politics with purpose.

 Awards and Recognition